iamharryliu/vigilant-broccoli/notes/cooking/foods/grains.md

 - 1:1.5 rice to water
 - add butter to boiled water to prevent sticking before cooking

+## Granola Cereal

+- Granola
+- Milk
+- Yogurt
+- Fruits such as blueberries, bananas, or strawberries.
+- Sweetener

 ## Porridges

+### Overnight Oats

+Overnight base:

+- One banana mixed with equal parts milk.
+- Half cup rolled oats.
+- Tablespoon of chia seeds.

+Next morning top with:

+- Peanut butter.
+- Some granola for texture.
+- Honey or brown sugar to sweeten.
+- Fruit such as blueberries, blackberries, raspberries, or strawberries.

 ### Congee